 What is the true cost of cheap fashion?

 The International Labour Organisation estimates that 152 million children—more than twice the population of the UK—are engaged in child labour.
-In the worst cases, these children are slaves living in desperate conditions.
-Many child labourers are making textiles and garments to satisfy the demand for cheap fashion in the west.
+In the worst cases, these children are living in slavery in desperate conditions.
+Many child labourers are making textiles and garments to satisfy the demand for cheap fashion in the West.
 Corners are often cut, making serious injuries and fires commonplace.

-Ajay was enslaved in a clothing factory along with ten other teenage boys and young men.
-When IJM rescued them, he said: "I thought of running away, but others who had run away were brought back and beaten with iron rods, tortured with long needles and locked in a room for several days."
+Ajay was enslaved in a clothing factory along with 10 other teenage boys and young men.
+When IJM brought them to safety, he said: "I thought of running away, but others who had run away were brought back and beaten with iron rods, tortured with long needles and locked in a room for several days."

 Read Ajay's story here.